Dbliss/MicrosoftTeamsEquivalent/assumptions.md

 5. If an invalid authUserId is passed to userProfileV1 the function will return {error: 'error'}

 6. An invalid email string is when there is no "@" or "." in the email string parameter

+7. A valid channelpermissionId is either a 1 for channel owner permissions or a 2 for member permissions

+8. Once a global owner is invited through channelInviteV1, they are treated as a member until further action is taken by channel owner